unfoldingWord/uw-content-validation/src/demos/all-book-packages-check/README.md

 <AllBookPackagesCheck
   username='unfoldingWord'
   languageCode='en'
-  testament='XX' // 'OT' or 'NT' -- sorry the browser runs out of memory for all books includeOBS='N' // 'Y' or 'N' for Open Bible Stories
+  includeOBS='N' // 'Y' or 'N' for Open Bible Stories testament='XX' // 'OT' or 'NT' or 'ALL' to start check

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList'